 CONAN: This is TALK OF THE NATION, from NPR News.
 I'm Neal Conan.
 It's Wednesday, Political Junkie day.
 Ken Rudin is with us, as always.
 And Ken, we have a ScuttleButton winner to announce?

 RUDIN: We absolutely do.
 In the puzzle, the most recent puzzle, I had two Wesley Clark buttons, and so that was part of "Last Train To Clarksville," in honor of Davy Jones, in memory of Davy Jones.

 CONAN: The passing of Jones, yeah.

 RUDIN: The passing of Davy Jones.
 And Cindy Musaveradge(ph) of Newbern, North Carolina, was the winner.

 CONAN: And we do not have a trivia question contest winner this week.

-RUDIN: Well, we don't, it's a shame because it's a good one.
-But anyway, somebody who has served fewer - wait, wait.
-Oh my God.
+RUDIN: Well, we don't; it's a shame because it's a good one.
+But anyway, somebody who has served fewer - what? what?

-CONAN: There's an update.
-We have - all right, never mind.
+CONAN: All right, never mind.
 We will have an announcement in just a moment.
-Stand by everybody, can we have a drum roll please?
+Stand by, everybody.
+Can we have a drum roll, please?